doctorfree/nvim-lazyman/README.md

 ## Supported configurations

 After installing and initializing `lazyman`, additional Neovim configurations can be installed and initialized using the `lazyman` command.
-Over 50 excellent Neovim configurations are supported.
 Additional Neovim configurations can be installed using the `-C url` and `-N nvimdir` options.

 All of the supported Lazyman Neovim configuration can be managed using